Standard Model Theory for the FCC-ee Tera-Z stage: About cuts of Feynman integrals and differential equations

-For the massless pentabox MI with one off-shell leg, there are in total three families of planar MI whose members with the maximum amount of denominators, namely eight, are graphically shown in Fig.\ref{fig:param-P}.
-We have checked that the other five-point integrals with one massive external leg are reducible to MI in one of these eight MI families.
-In~\cite{Papadopoulos:2015jft} we have recently completed the calculation of the $P_1$ family (Fig.\ref{fig:param-P}).
-In fact by taking the limit $x\to 1$ all planar graphs for massless on-shell external momenta have been derived as well.
-We have used the {\tt c++} implementation of the program {\bf FIRE}~\cite{Smirnov:2014hma} to perform the IBP reduction to the set of MI in $P_1$.
+For the massless pentabox master integrals with one off-shell leg, there are, in total, three families of planar master integrals, whose members, with the maximum amount of denominators, namely eight, are shown in \Fref{fig:param-P}.
+We have checked that the other five-point integrals with one massive external leg are reducible to master integrals in one of these eight master integral families.
+In Ref.~\cite{Papadopoulos:2015jft}, we have recently completed the calculation of the $P_1$ family (\Fref{fig:param-P}).
+In fact, by taking the limit $x\to 1$, all planar graphs for massless on-shell external momenta have been derived as well.
+We have used the {\tt c++} implementation of the program {\bf FIRE}~\cite{Smirnov:2014hma} to perform the IBP reduction to the set of master integrals in $P_1$.